-In combining different types of 3D global models and 2D region warps we found that:
+In combining different types of 3D global models and 2D region warps we found that

-- Tracking planar regions using an 8DOF homography without a 3D model is unstable due to the many DOF estimated, but limited image signature available from geometric change of only one planar patch. - On the other hand, using the estimated 3D model we constrain multiple individual patches to move in a consistent way and achieve very robust and stable tracking of full 3D pose over long sequences. - With some loss in generality and magnitude of maximum trackable pose change, the 8DOF homography can be replaced by simple and faster 2DOF translational trackers.
+- Tracking planar regions using an 8DOF homography without a 3D model is unstable due to the many DOF estimated, but limited image signature available from geometric change of only one planar patch. - On the other hand, using the estimated 3D model we constrain multiple individual patches to move in a consistent way and achieve very robust and stable tracking of full 3D pose over long sequences. - With some loss in generality and magnitude of maximum trackable pose change the 8DOF homography can be replaced by simple 2DOF translational trackers.
 Each individual such tracker has to use only a small image region since it doesn't deform projectively, but instead many regions can be used.
-Using 2DOF regions and either an Euclidean or projective 3D model this gives almost as good tracking as the homography + 3D model, and makes execution somewhat faster.